WhatisRT/CIPs/CIP-1694/README.md

 and the deposit is returned as part of the transaction that submits the retirement certificate (the same way that stake credential registration deposits are returned).

+> **Warning**
+> The deposit amount returned is the exact amount that was deposited, rather than the amount currently specified by the `drepDeposit` parameter, which may have changed since the deposit was made.

 ##### Vote delegation certificates

 Vote delegation certificates include: